-In the problems in this activity, the unfamiliar set-up is meant to trigger critical thinking about the value of the numbers.
+In these problems, the unfamiliar set-up is meant to trigger critical thinking about the value of the numbers.
 Students need to think critically about the value of the numbers in order to create a balanced equation.

 Give students time to notice patterns and justify their reasoning.